School of Architecture and Interior Design Directory

 Office: 7280A Daa Addition

-Nnamdi Elleh is Associate Professor of Architecture, History and Theory at the College of Design, Architecture, Art, and Planning (DAAP), University of Cincinnati.
-He was trained as an architect at the University of Wisconsin-Milwaukee and he received his Ph.D. in art history from Northwestern University.
-Elleh was a Fulbright Teaching-Research Scholar at the University of Cape Town to study post-apartheid nationalist inspired architecture in South Africa (Jan - Aug 2012); a Visiting Architectural Historian at the School of Architecture, University of Cape Town, South Africa, in 2008; a recipient of the Samuel Kress and Graham Architectural Foundation grant; a Samuel Ittleson Pre-Doctoral Fellow (2000-2002) at the Center for Advanced Study in the Visual Arts, National Gallery of Art (CASVA), Washington, D.C.; and recipient of the Outstanding Junior Faculty Award at the University of Cincinnati in 2003.
-His books in architecture include African Architecture, Evolution and Transformation (McGraw Hill, 1996), the first comprehensive text on African architecture from antiquity to the present; Architecture and Power in Africa (Praeger, 2002), and Abuja: The Single Most Ambitious Urban Design Project of the 20th Century (VDG, 2001).
-He is working on a book titled Modern and Contemporary Architecture in Africa (W. W. Norton, 2013), and he has contributed to several national and international exhibitions.
-Current research interests are modern architecture as diverse, multi-centered, regional and localized experiences in different parts of the world; the relationships between traditional architecture, technological transformations and changes in social and spatial experiences; vernacular modernism(s), architecture, environment, and tourism, and the role of capitalism (agriculture, mining and primary industries) in the production of the built environment.
-Published articles include "Perspectives on the Architecture of Africa's Underprivileged Urban Dwellers," in Social Dynamics, Vol. 37, No. 1; "Abuja, the International Congress for Modern Architecture (CIAM), and Global Architectural History," in Who Knows Tomorrow.
-Elleh's interdisciplinary work also explores the relationships between modern and contemporary art and architecture.
-His essays on art and architecture include "Bearden's Dialogue with Africa and the Avant-Garde," in The Art of Romare Bearden (2003), and Embracing the Muse, Africa and African American Art, New York: Michael Rosenfeld Gallery, 2004.
+Nnamdi Elleh, Ph.D., is Professor of Architecture, History and Theory at the College of Design, Architecture, Art, and Planning (DAAP).
+He was trained as an architect at the University of Wisconsin-Milwaukee, and he received his Ph.D. in art history from Northwestern University.
+Elleh was a Fulbright Teaching-Research Scholar at the University of Cape Town.
+He studied post-apartheid nationalist-inspired architecture in South Africa (Jan – Aug 2012).
+He was also Visiting Architectural Historian at the same university in 2008; a recipient of the Samuel Kress, and Graham Architectural Foundation grants; a Samuel Ittleson Pre-Doctoral Fellow (2000-2002) at the Center for Advanced Study in the Visual Arts, National Gallery of Art (CASVA), Washington, D.C.; and recipient of the Outstanding Junior Faculty Award at the University of Cincinnati in 2003.
+His publications include African Architecture, Evolution and Transformation (McGraw Hill, 1996), the first comprehensive text on African architecture from antiquity to the present; Architecture and Power in Africa (Praeger, 2001), and Reading the Architecture of the Underprivileged Classes (2014).
+Current research interests are modern architecture as diverse, multi-centered, regional and localized experiences in different parts of the world; Art, architecture, public space, and politics as examined in his forthcoming book Architecture And Politics in Nigeria (2015).
+He also studies vernacular modernism(s), architecture, tourism and environmental resources.
+He is the Coordinator of the Master of Science and the Ph.D.
+Programs in Architecture.

 • Modern Architecture as Diverse, Multi-Centered, Regional and Localized Experiences in Different Parts of the World • History, Theory and Criticism(s) of Architecture in Global Perspective(s) • Nationalist Architecture and Urban Design as Metaphors of Power and Economic Development • Post-Colonial Theory • The Relationships between Culture, Traditional Architecture, Technological Innovations, and Changes in Social and Spatial Experiences • Vernacular Modernism(s), Architecture, Tourism and the Environment as Resource • The Role of Capitalism (Agriculture, Mining and Primary Industries) in the Production of the built Environment.